openaps/AndroidAPSdocs/docs/EN/Installing-AndroidAPS/setup-wizard.md

 Please look in the documentation of AAPS for your BG source.

+Press "NEXT" to go to the next screen.

 ![image](../images/setup-wizard/Screenshot_20231202_141925.png)

 If you are using Dexcom G6 with BYODA too enable the visibility in the top level menu by clicking the checkbox on the right side.

-Press "next" to go to the next screen.
+Press "NEXT" to go to the next screen.

 ![image](../images/setup-wizard/Screenshot_20231202_141958.png)